Usage & Rate Limits

 Keep in mind that rate limits apply to all requests, so it would be wise to implement any retry logic at a global level.
 Otherwise, many requests sent around the same time will all be rate-limited and will all retry at the same time, which will cause many of them to be rate limited again.

 The most common cause of rate limit errors is bulk processing, such as validating hundreds of addresses, creating hundreds of labels, or calculating rates for hundreds of shipments at the same time.
 Fortunately, ShipEngine provides bulk API endpoints for these use cases, which allow you to perform hundreds or thousands of operations with a single API request.

 Learn more about bulk operations here:

-If you have automated tests for your code, and those tests make ShipEngine API calls, then you may experience sporadic test failure due to rate limits.
-This will occur even if your tests use sandbox API keys, since our sandbox environment has lower rate limits for some API endpoints.
+If you have automated tests for your code, and those tests make ShipEngine API calls, then you may sporadically experience test failure due to rate limits.
+This test failure will occur even if your tests use sandbox API keys since our sandbox environment has lower rate limits for some API endpoints.

 Instead, we recommend building your ShipEngine integration in such a way that you can substitute a mock for testing purposes.
 Using a mock gives you more reliable behavior and allows you to test for various error conditions as well as successful responses.
 Mocks can also make your tests faster since there won't be any network latency (unless you specifically simulate latency in the mock).